corinnedaigle3/README/README.md

 •	Also notifies the level manager if the player has fallen.

+<br>pSpawn -

+•	Sets the spawn location of the player after they teleport

 <br>Inventory –

 •	Handles storage and management of items the player owns.